 Personal Injury Protection Insurance (PIP), is mandated by the State of Florida.
 In the event of an accident, it will automatically cover your medical expenses up to $10,000.
 In addition, it offers a death payout of $5,000 to cover funeral and burial expenses.
 If you get into an accident, your PIP insurance will automatically be used until fault is determined in the accident.

 When to Call a Car Accident Lawyer

-After you have been in an accident, give 1800-Injured a call to connect with qualified accident and injury professionals.
+After you have been in an accident, give 1-800-Injured a call to connect with qualified accident attorneys and car injury doctors.
 Accidents already cause severe emotional and physical strain, give us a call to learn more about how we can potentially help.